Vyral/kenneth-kelly/_posts/2019-04-05-usda-loan-changes-can-now-be-used-for-manufactured-homes.md

 ---
 layout: post
-title: How USDA Loan Changes Can Now Be Used for Manufactured Homes
+title: USDA Loan Changes Can Now Be Used for Manufactured Homes
 date: 2019-04-05 17:44:00
 tags:
   - Home Buyer Tips